 Seamless profile switching for work & personal use

 Browser users often separate work and personal browsing by using different browsers.
 I designed a feature that automatically switches profiles in Edge, helping retain users for both work and personal use.
-As the lead designer of this feature, I was tasked to implement this feature end-to-end, which involves creating multiple prototypes, collaborating with our researcher for UX studies and aligning on north star metrics with the feature crew.
+I was tasked to implement this feature end-to-end, which involves creating multiple prototypes, collaborating with our researcher for UX studies and aligning on north star metrics with the feature crew.

 Role